adrelanos/Whonix-documentation/Contribute.md

 If you are willing to help or to maintain Whonix's Twitter account, Facebook page, Google+, YouTube or identic.ca account, please get in contact.

-# Packager for binary builds #
+# Release Manager #
 If you have no problem having your real name connected to the Whonix project and Tor, please continue reading.

-Building Whonix from source is very easy.
+Building Whonix from source is very easy and you get assistance.
 Building the images takes a long time, if you must do it inside a virtual machine to stay anonymous.
 Also uploading it over Tor takes very long.
 Maybe this two points do not apply to you.

-Creating the virtual machine images and uploading them would already be a big help.
+Creating the virtual machine images and uploading them would be a big help.
 This would help establishing beta images, stable images, release candidates and so on.

-It would be useful if you already build a reputation.
-Such as in another software project or with a reasonable well known website.
+It would be useful if you already have a reputation.
+Such as from another (software) project.

 # Spokesperson #
 Whonix developer adrelanos currently prefers to stay anonymous for reasons listed on the [Trust] page.